mohammadsiyou/prettier-plugin-twin.macro/README.md

 ## Examples

-CSS and arbitrary properties should have their position preserved
+Short CSS and arbitrary classes should have their position preserved

 ```js
 <div tw="display[block] inline inline1 [display:block]" />